Fife: Languages

+Ethnicity

 Settlements

 Cupar took over as county town from Crail in the early 13th century.
 Glenrothes is now the administrative centre, after the decision to locate the headquarters of the newly established Fife Regional Council there in 1975.
 Fife's three major towns are Kirkcaldy, Dunfermline (awarded city status in 2022) and Glenrothes.
 According to the 2012 estimate, Dunfermline is the largest settlement by population, followed by Kirkcaldy then Glenrothes.
 The next most sizeable towns by population are St Andrews, Cowdenbeath, Rosyth, Methil and Dalgety Bay.